Redrot/redrot.github.io/other.md

 I have a serious musical addiction.
 Besides consuming an unhealthy amount of it, I also play guitar, tenor saxophone, EWI, and DJ.
 - You can see what I'm listing to currently or my listening history on my [last.fm account.](https://www.last.fm/user/Redrot) Maybe you'll find a few new artists to love!
-- You can hear my DJ mixes on my [Soundcloud account.](https://soundcloud.com/sammymmm) I mix primarily trance (no cheese) and techno.
+- You can hear my DJ mixes on my [Soundcloud account.](https://soundcloud.com/sammymmm) I mix primarily trance (no cheese), but also some techno, progressive house, and ambient.

+---

 ## Outdoors {#outdoors}